cblech/vulkanInitList/README.md

-# Vulkan Struct Initialisation Templates
+# Vulkan Struct Initialization Templates

 This repository contains ReSharper C++ Templates for Vulkan Structs.
-It supports vulkan.h, vulkan.hpp and vulkan.hpp with designated initializers
+It supports `vulkan.h`, `vulkan.hpp` and `vulkan.hpp` with designated initializers

 https://user-images.githubusercontent.com/11379989/109603741-8ecf8000-7b22-11eb-804d-8945789038d3.mp4

 ## Installation ReSharper C++

 - Save your desired `.DotSettings` file from the Releases somewhere on your PC
-- In Visual Studio open the Template Explorer. `Extensions` -> `ReSharper` -> `Tools` -> `Template Explorer...`
+- In Visual Studio, open the Template Explorer. `Extensions` → `ReSharper` → `Tools` → `Template Explorer...`
 - Make sure, you are in the `Live Templates` Tab
 - Click the `Import...` button on the top of the Template Explorer.
 - Navigate to the `.DotSettings` file, select it and click on Open.